AirConsole/airconsole-controls/button/README.md

 ## General

-You need to place & size the button explicitely.
+You need to place & size the button explicitly.
 It needs to have position **relative/absolute/fixed**.

 For example:
 ```html